Syntr1x/dotfiles/README.md

 Be aware:

-- The script and most of the QS is written with the assistance of an LLM (currently muse 1.3).
+- Most of the QS is written with the assistance of an LLM (muse 1.3) based on the older non QS version of my dots.

-- I'm a beginner in this sort of stuff so it's not optimized or anything.

 - Tested in a VM, my desktop and laptop, but it might still cause problems.